mcc85sx/FightingEntropy/readme.md

 # About FightingEntropy
 Beginning the fight against Identity Theft, and Cybercriminal Activities.<br>

-    About "My Briefcase"... used to be a thing that everybody used in 95/98.
+    "My Briefcase" used to be a thing that everybody used in (Windows 95/98).
     It's not called 'My Briefcase' anymore, but whatever bro.
     It was called, "My Briefcase" because... badass detectives used this friggen thing to catalog their adventures throughout the crime riddled badlands of suburban America... a long and tedious